mxmmargarida/Normal-form-games/README.md

 using NormalGames
 ```

-You may need to do the command below if an error is raised
+If the above raises an error, it may mean that you need to run the commands below to install recorded dependencies
 ```julia
 using Pkg
 Pkg.instantiate()